LorenaVennemann/ueK223_Frontend/README.md

 git clone https://github.com/LorenaVennemann/uek223_Backend.git
 ````
 Then you must open the backend in IntelliJ.
-Before you can execute it, you will need to prepare your docker.
-You should start it and execute the following command:
+Before you can execute it, you will need to prepare your Docker by starting it and execute the following command ind Powerschell or the Command Prompt:
 ````
 docker run --name postgres_db -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 -d postgres
 ````
-Now that the docker container is running you must open the frontend in VScode and run the following commands:
+Now that the Docker container is running you must open the frontend in VScode and run the following commands:
 ```
 npm install --global yarn
 yarn start